eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

       |<--------------------- Certificate / Token --------|
 ~~~

-## Chaining and Hierarchical Trust {#chaining-and-hierarchical-trust}

-ECA attestation procedures can be chained to propagate trust across layers by using the signed AR from one attestation procedure as the Renewal Factor (RF) for a subsequent procedure.
-For example, a physical host can perform a bootstrap to prove hardware integrity, producing `AR_host`.
-A virtual machine on that host can then perform a attestation renewal procedure using `AR_host` as its RF to prove it is running on an attested physical host.
-See []{#risks-and-mitigations-for-composable-deployments} for non-normative operational considerations.

-**Example (Bare-metal → VM):**

-1. Physical host performs bootstrap with TPM-based IF (Pattern A)
-    -   Output: `AR_host` proving hardware integrity

-2. VM on that host performs attestation renewal
-    -   **RF:** `AR_host` (proves running on attested hardware)
-    -   **IF:** VM-specific measurements
-    -   Output: `AR_vm` proving "healthy VM on healthy host"

-## Risks and Mitigations for Composable Deployments {#risks-and-mitigations-for-composable-deployments}

-While ECA is designed to be composable (e.g., chaining attestations), realizing this benefit requires operational discipline.
-Operators should be aware of the following risks:

-**Risks from Custom Integration:** The security of the overall system depends on the integrity of each link in the chain.
-Custom scripts or shims used to connect different attestation layers can inadvertently reintroduce vulnerabilities.
-It is RECOMMENDED to use standardized, well-vetted integrations over bespoke "glue code."

-**Organizational Friction:** In multi-team environments, clear ownership of the end-to-end attestation process is critical.
-Without a shared governance model, configuration drift between what DevOps provisions, what Security expects, and what the application implements can lead to systemic failures.

 # Security Considerations {#security-considerations}

 This section addresses security properties and considerations for ECA attestation procedures.

 ## Security Analysis Scope {#security-analysis-scope}

-The formal security analysis presented in this document (see [](#app-formal-modelling-informative)) covers both the **identity bootstrap procedure** and the **attestation renewal procedure**.
+The preliminary formal security analysis presented in this document (see [](#app-formal-modelling-informative)) covers both the **identity bootstrap procedure** and the **attestation renewal procedure**.
 The identity bootstrap procedure assumes no prior relationship between Attester and Verifier and must establish initial trust through cryptographic proof of joint factor possession.
 Attestation renewals assume an existing credential from prior attestation and operate under different threat models, with security properties that depend on the integrity of the initial bootstrap, the Renewal Factor credential, and transport-specific properties.

 ## Identity Bootstrap Procedure Security {#identity-bootstrap-procedure-security}

 The Verifier's ability to appraise evidence is anchored in a trust model that relies on upstream supply chain roles.
 An Endorser (e.g., a hardware manufacturer) supplies endorsements for the hardware's authenticity, while a Reference Value Provider supplies the expected 'golden' measurements for the software stack.
 The Verifier is configured to trust these entities when making its appraisal decision.

 **Trust Boundaries:** Without hardware roots of trust, the security scope is limited to passive network observers rather than compromised infrastructure providers.
 Hardware-rooted Instance Factor Pattern A addresses this limitation.
-For detailed pattern specifications, see [](#instance-factor-patterns-ifp).
-This hardware-based protection is critical for mitigating State Reveal attacks, as a preliminary formal analysis confirmed that a compromise of the Attester's software environment can expose ephemeral keys used in the attestation procedure (see [](#attester-state-reveal)).
+For detailed pattern specifications, see []{#instance-factor-patterns-ifp}.
+This hardware-based protection is critical for mitigating State Reveal attacks, as preliminary formal analysis confirmed that a compromise of the Attester's software environment can expose ephemeral keys used in the attestation procedure (see [](#attester-state-reveal)).

 **Secrets Handling:** Derived keys are sensitive cryptographic material.
 Implementations MUST handle them securely in memory (e.g., using locked memory pages) and explicitly zeroize them after use.